-Escarole, as we know it is widely used in soups and salads but when you simply saute it with a few extra staples like our mom prepared it, this vegetable becomes very flavorful and most delicious!
+Escarole, as we know it is widely used in soups and salads but when you simply saute it with a few extra ingredients like our mom prepared it, this vegetable becomes very flavorful and most delicious!

 The only prep work needed for escarole is cleaning it thoroughly and then coarsely chopping it.
 Escarole is usually very sandy and gritty and needs to be rinsed a few times before it’s ready to use.
 Then let it drain in a colander.